Minson2951/SonarQube/README.md

 # SonarQube
-This repo is to check code analysis
+This repo is to check code analysis of a python file follow the steps in the commands_sonarqube.txt